Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 The outputs will be used in order to determine which of the local branch predictors are to be used.
 Note that this is effectively a shift register.

-It will change states using the **PCSrcRes** signal, as this is always 1 when a branch is taken, and 0 otherwise.
+It will change states using the **PCSrcResE** signal, as this is always 1 when a branch is taken, and 0 otherwise.
 It should also only change when a branch instruction is in the execution stage.
 As such, this state machine will be enabled by **BranchOpE[0]**

 **Branch Target Buffer (BTB):**